Devenec/VisualArduino/README.md

 4. Close all instances of Visual Studio

-5. Enable *Use external editor* in the preferences of Arduino IDE
+5. Enable *Use external editor* in Arduino IDE preferences

 ### Usage